Bagby Hot Springs

-The Bagby Hot Springs are natural hot springs located in the Mount Hood National Forest about 67 mi southeast of Portland, Oregon, United States and about 98 mi east of Salem, Oregon.
-The springs are within the Cascade Mountains in a heavily forested area at elevation 2280 ft (695 m).
-The springs are just outside the boundary of Bull of the Woods Wilderness area.
+Bagby Hot Springs are natural hot springs in the Mount Hood National Forest, about 67 mi southeast of Portland, Oregon, United States and about 98 mi east of Salem, Oregon.
+The springs are in the Cascade Mountains in a heavily forested area at elevation 2280 ft (695 m).
+They are just outside the boundary of the Bull of the Woods Wilderness area.

 History

-Bagby Hot Springs were used by Native Americans for hundreds of years.
-The springs are named after Bob Bagby, a prospector and hunter who found the site in 1880.
+Bagby Hot Springs were used by Native Americans for hundreds or thousands of years.
+The springs are named after Bob Bagby, a prospector and hunter who came across the site in 1880.

 The United States Forest Service built a small guard station next to the hot springs in 1913.
 The Bagby Guard Station was used to house Forest Service fire patrol crews during summer fire season.
 In 1974, the Forest Service built a new guard station.
 The original cabin was closed but was left standing.
 In 2006, the original guard cabin was renovated.
-Today, it is listed on the National Register of Historic Places, but it is not open to the public.
+Today, it is listed on the National Register of Historic Places but is not open to the public.

 A bathhouse was constructed at the hot springs in the 1920s.
-The original bathhouse burned down in 1979 when bathers left candles unattended in the old wooden structure.
+A fire, caused by bathers leaving unattended candles in the old wooden structure, burned the original wooden structures to the ground in 1979.
+It had become a popular spot for vandals and all-night drinking parties.
 The volunteer group Friends of Bagby (FOB) formed in 1981 to rebuild the bathhouses.
 Between 1983 and 1986, the Forest Service and FOB joined forces to build three new bathhouses at Bagby.

 A conflict among the leadership of FOB led to a rift within the group in the late 1990s, and the Forest Service terminated its contract with the group in summer 2001.
-In 2011/2012 Bagby was handed over to a concessionaire to run/operate hence the $5 per person soaking fee.

-The bathing facilities at Bagby Hot Springs continue to be popular to this day.
+In 2011/2012 Bagby was handed over to a concessionaire to operate, leading to a $5-per-person soaking fee.
+The hot springs was closed during the COVID-19 pandemic in 2020; many facilities were vandalized or non-functional.
+In 2023, management of the springs was turned over to Bagby Preservation, run by a couple who met at Bagby and who have experience running hot springs resorts.
+The facilities re-opened in 2024.

 Hot springs

-There are three major springs and several minor outlets that make up Bagby Hot Springs.
-The largest spring flows 24 gallons (91 liters) per minute at 138 degrees Fahrenheit (59 degrees Celsius).
-The two secondary springs produce 15 gallons (57 liters) per minute at 136 °F (58 °C) and 3 gallons (11 liters) per minute at 120 °F (49 °C).
-Water from the Bagby springs is rich with minerals.
-Chemical analysis of the water shows the following elements are present: silica 80 parts per million, sodium 51 parts per million, sulfate 45 parts per million, carbonate 36 parts per million, chloride 13 parts per million, calcium 3.4 parts per million, hydroxide 1 parts per million, potassium 1 parts per million, fluoride 0.8 parts per million, magnesium 0.1 parts per million, arsenic 0.01 parts per million, lithium 0.026 parts per million, strontium 0.014 parts per million, and nickel 0.004 parts per million.
+Three major springs and several minor outlets make up Bagby Hot Springs.
+The largest spring flows at 24 gallons (91 L) per minute at 138 °F (59 °C).
+The two secondary springs produce 15 gallons (57 L) per minute at 136 °F (58 °C) and 3 gallons (11 L) per minute at 120 °F (49 °C).
+Water from the Bagby springs is rich in minerals, with analysis revealing the following chemicals: silica 80 parts per million (PPM), sodium 51 PPM, sulfate 45 PPM, carbonate 36 PPM, chloride 13 PPM, calcium 3.4 PPM, hydroxide 1 PPM, potassium 1 PPM, fluoride 0.8 PPM, magnesium 0.1 PPM, arsenic 0.01 PPM, lithium 0.026 PPM, strontium 0.014 PPM, and nickel 0.004 PPM.